nop33/si/src/content/blog/how-we-will-evaluate-our-impact/index.md

 ---
 title: How we will evaluate our impact
 date: 2021-03-12T10:40:00.000Z
-description: "Given the difficulty of measuring effects on policy networks, we anchor our strategy in a detailed theory of change.
-While organizational... "
+description: Given the difficulty of measuring effects on policy networks, we anchor our strategy in a detailed theory of change.
+While organizational long-term adaptability...
 featuredImage: josue-isai-ramos-figueroa-qvbynmunj9a-unsplash.jpg
 authors:
   - name: Konrad Seifert